 – Movia Wine Bar –

-Movia Wine Bar is a handsome and casual gathering space, located in Old Town Ljubljana.
-They offer a variety of wine tastings and serve a magnificent cheese board to nosh on while sipping.
+Movia Wine Bar is a handsome and casual gathering space, which is located in Old Town Ljubljana.
+They offer a variety of wine tastings, and serve a magnificent cheese board to nosh on while sipping.

 Oranzno “Orange” Wine Tasting Menu – 2019

-The lovely light burnt orange hue of ‘Orange Wine’ and Four of Slovenia’s popular orange wines on the tasting menu.
+The lovely light burnt orange hue of ‘Orange Wine’, and the tasting list of four of Slovenia’s popular orange wines.

 I found the taste and aroma of orange wines to be very different from any other wines that I have tasted in the past.
 It was not as light as white wines or as heavy as red wines, it was somewhere in the middle.
 For my palate, I found them to be dry, which I enjoy, and fuller bodied with a slight tanginess to it.